What Is My Dads Cousin To Me?

 How Are Cousins Removed Calculated?

-Cousins removed are calculated with sufficient knowledge of cousin relationships and related terms.
-However, there are helpful tools online that one can use to break down complex cousin relationships easily.
+Cousins removed are calculated using sufficient knowledge of cousin relationships and related terms.
+However, helpful tools can be used online to break down complex cousin relationships easily.

 You’ve come to the right place if you’re trying to figure out how cousins removed are calculated!
 To fully understand what cousins removed are, it helps to have a working knowledge of how cousin calculations are made in the first place.